As an expert in the information you’re presenting, you have to find a way to support your message in an entertaining way.

-When you have the advantage of a perfectly responsive design for your data, your presentation will go much smoother.
+When you have the advantage of perfectly responsive design for your data, your presentation will go much smoother.
 Not only will your audience be impressed, but they will also be pulled in by your message.
 The rest of your presentation has to be equally as impressive.
-Here are a few easy to follow tips on how you can craft a compelling presentation with your data.
+Here are a few easy to follow tips on how you can craft a compelling presentation with your survey data.

 1. Know Your Audience